peregrine-cms/peregrine-k8s-explore/single-author/README.md

 This module defines an approach for running Peregrine as a single author instance on Kubernetes.
-It uses a StatefulSet, a PersistentVolume and a PersistentVolumeContainer to ensure that JCR data is peresisted across pod deletions.
+It uses a StatefulSet, a PersistentVolume and a PersistentVolumeContainer to ensure that JCR data is persisted across pod deletions.

 # Prerequisites